MisterXtreme/eden/game_api.md

 * `name`: Name of tree (as in a node's itemstring)
 * `def`: See [#Tree definition]

+`trees.get_name(pos)`

+* Returns the tree name of a node at a position
+* If the node at the position specified is not part of a valid tree, `nil` will be returned
+* `pos`: Position of node related to tree

+`trees.get_def(pos)`

+* Returns the original tree definition of a node at a position
+* If the node at the position specified is not part of a valid tree, `nil` will be returned
+* `pos`: Position of node related to tree

 `trees.can_grow(pos)`

 * Returns `true` if the sapling can grow